go-gost/v2.gost.run/content/docs/ss.en.md

 Shadowsocks is a protocol type supported by GOST.

 Support for shadowsocks is based on library [shadowsocks/shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go).
-As of v2.8, GOST supports AEAD cipher based on [shadowsocks/go-shadowsocks2](https://github.com/shadowsocks/go-shadowsocks2).

 {{< hint warning >}}
 **Encryption**